 The Child Abuse Prevention Center is seeking a Mental Health Worker for its School Readiness Program.
-The position is modified full-time, 30 hours per week.
+The position is part-time, 10 hours.
 The focus of the program is to reach out to families with infants and toddlers with potential developmental or behavioral issues who have been overlooked in order to prepare the family to support their child’s transition to school.

 This program is comprised of a dedicated team that provides direct service to clients and serves as a resource for families and their children.
 Services are provided primarily in the home and to accommodate the client and family’s schedule.

 - Assists in promoting early child mental health wellness and prevent mental illness of children by raising community awareness and increasing knowledge about mental health issues, reducing psychosocial risk factors and strengthening protective factors, addressing concerns, and promoting access to available community resources.

 - Identifies families with children ages 0-8 who are at-risk and could benefit from the School Readiness program and links to Mental Health Workers for ongoing services.

 - Participates in weekly individual and if possible team supervision